Bioconductor/bioconductor.org/content/news/bioc_3_16_release.md

 removed in Bioc 3.17:
 gatingMLData, RNASeqRData

-One annotation packages was removed from this release (after being deprecated in Bioc 3.15):
+Seven annotation packages were removed from this release (after being deprecated in Bioc 3.15):
-MafH5.gnomAD.v3.1.1.GRCh38_3.13.1.tar.gz
+MafH5.gnomAD.v3.1.1.GRCh38_3.13.1.tar.gz, SNPlocs.Hsapiens.dbSNP.20101109,
+SNPlocs.Hsapiens.dbSNP.20120608, SNPlocs.Hsapiens.dbSNP141.GRCh38,
+SNPlocs.Hsapiens.dbSNP142.GRCh37, SNPlocs.Hsapiens.dbSNP151.GRCh38,
+XtraSNPlocs.Hsapiens.dbSNP141.GRCh38

 No annotation packages were deprecated in this release and will be removed in Bioc 3.17.